-In addition to its Kansas City headquarters, Frontier Wealth Management has eight additional offices located throughout the country.
+In addition to its Kansas City headquarters, Frontier Wealth Management has seven additional offices located throughout the country.

 Frontier Wealth Management uses the principles of asset allocation and modern portfolio theory, which emphasizes maximizing returns while minimizing risk, to create customized portfolios that are tailored to each individual client’s needs.
 When creating a diversified portfolio, the firm takes each client’s objectives into account, making adjustments for factors, such as the need for investment income, tax efficiency and risk appetite.

 In addition to traditional investments, such as stocks, bonds and funds, Frontier Wealth Management may also recommend that clients invest in alternative investments, such as private equity funds, hedge funds, venture funds or structured products.

 Frontier Wealth Management does report a disclosure from within the last 10 years related to one of the private funds it offers.
 To settle allegations that the firm had failed to supervise a prior employee in connection with the recommended private fund investment, the firm in September 2021 paid disgorgement of $261,617, prejudgment interest of $47,095 and a civil money penalty of $350,000 to the SEC.